pulkit777exe/Dating_Website/README.md

 - Developed By Pulkit Pareek
 - The Core algorithm is written by Priyanshu Prajapati
-- This Website is Designed by Yash Srivastava and Shobbit Awasthi
+- This Website is Designed by Yash Srivastava and Shobhit Awasthi

 ## Tech Stack Used
 - JS (React)